Homer vs. Patty and Selma: Ratings

 In its original broadcast, "Homer vs. Patty and Selma" finished 38th in ratings for the week of February 20–26, 1995, with a Nielsen rating of 11.1, equivalent to approximately 10.6 million viewing households.
 It was the third highest-rated show on the Fox network that week, following Beverly Hills, 90210 and Married... with Children.

+Legacy

+In Latin America, the figure and concept of "Niño Rata", which means "Ratboy" (the nickname Homer ascribes to Bart in a scene in this episode) in the Spanish language dubbed by Humberto Vélez, slowly became an Internet meme, particularly on YouTube.
+The phrase is now popularized as colloquial way to refer to irate, inexperienced and underage fans of such video games as Minecraft, Call of Duty, FIFA, Grand Theft Auto Online and Fortnite; it is also used to designate YouTube users who troll other users in the comments bar.